 Travel insurance is a gamble; it could save you money and prevent a financial disaster, or it could simply remain another cost tacked onto your already expensive vacation.
 For example, if your total trip cost $3,000 and you paid $150 for travel insurance without ever filing a claim, you’d never get that $150 back.
 On the other hand, if you only spent $150 on your insurance premium but received a $1,500 reimbursement due to flight cancellation, you’d consider the premium money well-spent.

 True, travel insurance is yet another cost to consider when budgeting your trip.
 You might actually already have travel protection through the credit card you used to book the trip or the tour or travel agency.
 (For example, the Chase Saphire Preferred Card has a generous reimbursement policy.)
 Make sure you read the fine print to identify your existing coverages since they rarely cover everything.
 You may decide that travel insurance is worth the extra cost—or not.

 Unfortunately, there is no guarantee that your travel insurance policy claim will be approved.
 Even if you think your situation qualifies under the conditions of your policy, the travel insurance company might find a loophole to reject your claim.
 If this happens, you won’t just be out the money you spent on your policy; you’ll also be facing the financial ramifications of your travel issues without reimbursement.

 Most denied claims occur when policyholders don’t realize the exclusions and restrictions that apply.
-You don’t want to find yourself in this situation, so make sure you select a travel insurance plan that is flexible and comprehensive enough to offer legitimate protection worthy of your investment.
+You don’t want to find yourself in this situation, so make sure you select an insurance plan that is flexible and comprehensive enough to offer legitimate protection worthy of your investment.

 Read about micro-investing and how to get started with our complete guide: Micro-Investing: What It Is, Why It’s for You and How to Start.